fruitcake/laravel-cors/readme.md

 ```

 `allowedOrigins`, `allowedHeaders` and `allowedMethods` can be set to `array('*')` to accept any value.

+> **Note:** Try to be a specific as possible.
+You can start developing with loose constraints, but it's better to be as strict as possible!

 > **Note:** Because of [http method overriding](http://symfony.com/doc/current/reference/configuration/framework.html#http-method-override) in Laravel, allowing POST methods will also enable the API users to perform PUT and DELETE requests as well.